-- 1. isheet1, isheet2 Bottom and top sheet numbers (inclusive), respectively. - 2. npts The number of points defining the polyline. - 3. x(i), y(i), i=1,npts The xy-coordinates [L] of points on the polyline within a single sheet.
+1. isheet1, isheet2 Bottom and top sheet numbers (inclusive), respectively.

+- 2. npts Number of points defining the polyline. - 3. x(i), y(i), i=1,npts xy-coordinates [L] of points on the polyline within a single sheet.
 The points should be ordered from one end of the polyline to the other.